 The objection deadline passed on January 31, 2017.

 If you’re a Class Member, you can object to the settlement if you don’t like any part of it.
 You can give reasons why you think the Court should not approve it.
 The Court will consider your views.
 If the Court rejects your objection, you will still be bound by the terms of the settlement, but you will also receive a monetary award.

-To object, you must send a letter by mail, postmarked on or before January 31, 2017, to the following two addresses:
+To object, you must have sent a letter by mail, postmarked on or before January 31, 2017, to the following two addresses:

 Clerk of the Court

 450 Golden Gate Avenue, 17th Floor